• Skip to main content

 Non-Gardening

-Non-gardening volunteers are involved in: the Friends or Government House archives, both garden and in-House floral designers, library, membership, and the website.
-Volunteers also participate in seasonal activities (from May to September) such as: the Costume Museum, the Tea Room, and as Cary Castle Mews greeters
+Non-gardening volunteers are involved in: the Friends or Government House archives, both garden and in-House floral design, library, membership, coat check, and the website.
+Members also volunteer in seasonal (May to September) activities such as the Costume Museum, Rudi’s Tea Room, and as Cary Castle Mews greeters.
+If you would like more information, please contact nongardeningdirector@fghgs.ca

 Your Name(Required)